mervinkogei/Hero-Squad/README.md

 ## Features
 This application is able to:
 * Get user input
-* Encrypt the text to cipher
+* Add Squad and View the Squad
-* Decrypt the cipher to original string
+* Add the team and also view the team

 ## Known Bugs
 * Routing - Squad